MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/switch-to-mde-phase-3.md

 ---
-title: Switch to Microsoft Defender for Endpoint - Onboard
+title: Migrate to Microsoft Defender for Endpoint - Onboard
 description: Make the switch to Microsoft Defender for Endpoint.
 Onboard devices and then uninstall your non-Microsoft solution.
 keywords: migration, Microsoft Defender for Endpoint, edr ms.service: microsoft-365-security